TezcatlipocaStudios/NineLevelsToMictlan/readme.md

 # Nine Levels To Mictlan

 ## Description
-This game is centered arround aztecan mithology, specifically arround Mictlan, which is the aztecan version of heaven Its a 2D topview fighting game where you will find countless enemies all belonging to the aztecan, both pre and post hispanic mythology
+This game is centered arround aztecan mithology, specifically arround Mictlan, which is the aztecan version of afterlife Its a 2D topview fighting game where you will find countless enemies all belonging to the aztecan, both pre and post hispanic mythology

 ## Contents